smenjas/music-notes/music-starter-kit.md

 You can record music without a computer, using a multitrack recorder.
 If you want to record using a computer, you will need an audio interface.
 If you want to record yourself singing and playing guitar at the same time, you either need 2 inputs, or an omnidirectional microphone (not listed here).
 All the mixers listed here are also audio interfaces, but the Pocketstudio & Portastudio multitrack recorders are not.

+Prices vary for different things.
+For example, guitars are less expensive than basses, because fewer people by basses.

 If you want more, like wireless microphones, professional recording studios, and walls of sound, that requires your own research.

 Prices are from April 8th, 2020, rounded to the nearest dollar.

 ---

-## Music Equipment Sorted by Price
+## Music Equipment Grouped by Price

 ### $ Budget
 - $18: [Drum sticks with 8" silent practice pad](https://smile.amazon.com/dp/B07W6NXZ15)